Sarget de Gruaud Larose Saint-Julien 2019 - Second Vin

 Wine rated (2022 guide) 92-93/100 (Jonathan Choukroun Chicheportiche)

-The nose is fruity and delicious.
-It offers lovely notes of fleshy strawberries, delicious red berries and a hint of gray pepper, combined with subtle hints of crushed blackberries and delicate touches of vanilla and cardamom.
-The palate is fresh, mineral, balanced and elegant, with a lovely richness, a finely creamy texture, a subtle straightforwardness and a beautiful salinity/iodine.
-On the palate, this wine expresses notes of pulpy wild strawberry, crushed redcurrants and, more subtly, fresh flowers, combined with hints of crushed blackberry, vanilla, cardamom and a subtle touch of pepper.
-The tannins are precise and racy.
+The nose is fruity and offers a rich, indulgent aroma.
+It features lovely notes of juicy strawberry, luscious red berries, and a hint of gray pepper, combined with subtle hints of crushed blackberry as well as delicate touches of vanilla and cardamom.
+The palate is fresh, mineral, and balanced, offering elegance, a lovely richness, a finely creamy texture, a subtle structure, and a beautiful salinity/iodine profile.
+On the palate, this wine expresses notes of pulpy wild strawberry, crushed redcurrants, and, more subtly, fresh wildflowers, combined with hints of crushed blackberry, as well as notes of vanilla, cardamom, and a subtle hint of pepper.
+The tannins are precise and refined.
 Good length.
-Lovely sapidity.
+Lovely savory character.
 Beautiful persistence.

 Customer rating